 Tara Atkinson, Founder and Managing Director

 Tara Atkinson has worked as an editor, an arts journalist, a publishing assistant, a home health aid, an organic farmer, a standardized test quality controller, and a line cook.
-She is currently pursuing her MFA at the University of Washington where she teaches composition.
+In 2013 she earned her MFA from the University of Washington.
 Her chapbook, “Bedtime Stories,” is out now from Alice Blue

 Willie Fitzgerald, Founder and Creative Director